 If you have diabetes, costs will be lower if your health insurance covers your treatments.
 The ADA’s Diabetes Forecast magazine has some tips for persuading your insurer to help pay for diabetes devices and supplies.

 Finally, a healthful diet and regular exercise can help you control diabetes.
 In some cases, your efforts might be so effective that you no longer need expensive treatment.
 The ADA has tips for food and exercise on its website.

 As the years roll on, our waistlines expand.
-More than one-third of adults 65 and older were obese, according to a 2007-2010 survey report from the Centers for Disease Control and Prevention.
+More than one-third of adults 65 and older are obese, according to a 2007-2010 survey report from the Centers for Disease Control and Prevention.

-The CDC estimated in a 2009 report that an obese person spent 42 percent more for health care — an average of $1,429 per person –than people of normal weight.
+The CDC estimated in a 2009 report that an obese person spends an average of $1,429 more per person than those of normal weight.

 How to cut costs.
 Slimming down significantly reduces your risk of being diagnosed with many costly health problems, including diabetes, heart disease, cancer and osteoarthritis.